 4) If no background looks suitable, see if you can use the sky (a sharp blue or darkly overcast sky usually works best, if you don't really know what you are doing - like me).

 These photos are taken in Astorga, Spain.
 Isn't the first one a boring photo?
 But I really liked the angel statue holding the cross, so I decided to move in closer for a more detailed shot.
 You can see this other approach to the right.
 This is better, don't you agree?

 Traditional tourist photography - ~ the "obligatory" photosClick thumbnail to view full-size

 Do you want some tricks and tips on how to make housework easyer, quicker and - dare I say it - more fun?
 This article is for you!

 NaNoWriMo is the highlight of the year for me.
 But how to get through this intense month of writing?
 Make a survival kit!

-This is a complete list of things to pack (and not to pack) for your pilgrimage on the Camino de Santiago, as well as a few tips along The Way.
+This is a complete list of things to consider packing (and some things not to pack) for your pilgrimage on the Camino de Santiago, as well as a few tips along The Way.